O-BERNARDOFOEGBU/TrollBasket/README.md

 you are welcome to go through the mini app

 1.Pick a product

 2.add to cart

 3.monitor the increasing in count of the cart content

 4. click on cart to check content of cart

-5.add and decrease quantity of item
+5. add and decrease quantity of item

 6. checkout.

 Give feedback on smoothness of the experience.